Prosecution of Donald Trump in New York: Closing proceedings and verdict

 On May 28, the defense gave a three-hour closing argument including breaks.
-Trump lawyer Todd Blanche claimed Trump had nothing to do with checks which were written by Trump's sons, Donald Trump Jr. and Eric Trump.
+Trump lawyer Todd Blanche stated Trump had nothing to do with checks which were written by Trump's sons, Donald Trump Jr. and Eric Trump.
 Blanche questioned why prosecutors did not call Donald Jr. and Eric as witnesses despite their signing payment checks to Cohen.
 Blanche also showed an email revealing that McConnery sought approval from both Donald Jr. and Eric.
 Blanche alleged that it was Cohen's decision to make the hush-money payment and variously branded him a prolific liar.
 Blanche sought to discredit Daniels' ambitions, noting (among other things) text messages between her manager and publicist Gina Rodriguez and Dylan Howard which showed that Howard believed Pecker would pay for her story shortly after the Access Hollywood tape was released.
 Merchan admonished Blanche for telling the jury: "You cannot send someone to prison, you cannot convict somebody, based upon the words of Michael Cohen."
 Merchan said this type of comment is "highly inappropriate" and "not allowed", as the jury is instructed not to consider how Merchan might sentence Trump.

 The same day, the prosecution gave a four-hour and 41 minute closing argument including breaks.
 Prosecutor Joshua Steinglass described Pecker's testimony as "utterly damning".
 Steinglass noted that some key parts of Daniels' story were proven true and noted that the defense appeared to acknowledge that Trump knew about the Daniels payment as early as 2017.
 Steinglass stated that it made sense that Cohen was interested in the outcome of the case, noting that Trump dropped him "like a hot potato" when their relationship soured.
 Steinglass went over phone conversations between Trump and Cohen regarding the hush-money payment and showed a December 2017 check to Cohen signed via Sharpie by Donald Trump, arguing that the latter must have known the purpose of such checks, as his "entire business philosophy was and is to be involved in everything".
 Steinglass further stated that the payment was made to "hoodwink the American voter".

 At the end of closing arguments, Merchan said that jury instructions would be read on May 29 and were expected to last an hour.
 On May 29, the jury began deliberations.
 On May 30 at 5:07 pm EDT, Trump was found guilty on all 34 counts, making him the first former U.S. president to be convicted of a felony.